pcraig3/fed-notes/src/articles/2024-02-22-arrivecan-and-the-contractor-conundrum.md

 So what am I saying?
 Scrap the processes and just cross our fingers?
 Move fast and break things?
 Of course not.
 I’m advocating we _change_ our processes, not ignore them.
 We need to adapt our “[lumbering operational processes and procedures created by outdated rules and policies](https://policyoptions.irpp.org/magazines/november-2021/speaking-tech-to-power/)” to modern realities.

 Many of our current government IT processes were a reasonable answer to a problem _when they were created_, but they aren’t what you would do today.
-They are usually defended on a principles-basis (‘writing this document is important because we care about security’), when instead we should be asking _if they are effective at delivering the outcomes we want_.
+They are usually defended on a principles-basis (‘writing this document is important because we care about security’), when instead we should be asking if they are effective at delivering the _outcomes_ we want.

 In my experience of working in traditional government IT settings, many of the processes are time consuming and ineffective.
 They suck time and energy out of teams, and provide little value to the organization.
 If I build an application in government, I have to write documentation saying my application is secure.
 I probably _believe_ it is secure, but how have I verified that?
 Well, in practice, I’ve verified it by asking someone how it works, and then writing down what they say and taking a screenshot.
 The evidence that it is secure is that I have written down that it is secure, and I have a picture from a week ago.
 Is this a good process for verifying whether an application is secure?